Easy homemade ice cream made with only 3 ingredients and no ice cream maker needed.

 - 1 Tablespoon vanilla extract

-- Whip heavy cream in the bowl of a stand mixer until stiff peaks form.
+- Whip the heavy cream in the bowl of a stand mixer until stiff peaks form.

 - In a small bowl, stir together condensed milk and vanilla to combine.